anunna/blackarch-wiki/index.md

 ### BlackArch on Github

 Get involved by contributing to BlackArch and report bugs, request new tools, or create a pull request on our many repositories located on [Github](https://github.com/blackarch).

-A few notable channels:
-- `#help`: get help with Talon setup, usage, or ask questions about Talon
-- `#beta`: find beta download links and ask questions specific to the beta (this is a private channel that requires a patreon donation)
-- `#health`: chat with others about computer health issues, share knowledge, find other folks who might be going through similar things
-- `#talon-docs`: chat about Talon documentation such as this wiki
-- `#hardware`: chat about hardware, e.g., microphones

 # Contributing